G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 Default baud rate for GPS is set at 9600
 Brightness on display is set by.
 Clack routine set delay to suit your chosen relay
+Get the MAX7219 and its display woring first using the Hello Worls example sketch.